Skip to main content

 2. SSL Certificate: Prepare an SSL certificate, which can be uploaded in the SSL Certificate Console

-Adding Domain
+Adding Custom Domain

 1. Go to CloudBase Platform/HTTP Access Service